Welcome to today's edition of the Rush 24-7 podcast.

 One of my talents, of course, is making the complex understandable.

-I'm gonna give that a shot.
+I'm going to give that a shot.

-Cornell Law School.
+His name is Michael Dorff, Cornell Law School.

-His uh blog is Dorf on Law.
+His blog is Dorf on Law.

-So his post has nothing to do with suitor quitting, but it's all about how Arlen Spector changing parties and thus leaving the Senate Republican side on the uh Judiciary Committee may now actually help the Republicans filibuster nominees in the committee and prevent any of these nominees from getting out of the committee.
+But it's all about how Arlen Specter changing parties and thus leaving the Senate Republican side on the Judiciary Committee may now actually help the Republicans filibuster nominees in the committee and prevent any of these nominees from getting out of the committee.

-You to break a filibuster, the law says the Senate rules say you have to have one member of the minority vote with the majority.
+To break a filibuster, the law says the Senate rules say you have to have one member of the minority vote with the majority.

-So the Republicans, the remaining Republicans on the committee, if they wanted to, if they wanted to hold firm, they could lock up whoever the nominee is in the committee with a quasi filibuster.
+So the Republicans, the remaining Republicans on the committee, if they wanted to, if they wanted to hold firm, they could lock up whoever the nominee is in the committee with a quasi-filibuster.

 I'll give you the details of this.